cversion7/SB2Fedora/Installation.md

 `$ make -j `getconf _NPROCESSORS_ONLN` bzImage; make -j `getconf _NPROCESSORS_ONLN` modules Installing kernel and modules`

+### Lots of m and y (y on ones that m is not an option for).
+Also, was asked how many CPUs.
+Chose 4 on i7-8650U (SB2) and all 8 threads stayed above 80% usage almost constantly and most were near or at 100%.

 Assuming compilation went without errors, you can now install them both.